ibm-cloud-docs/cis/using-page-rules.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
-{:DomainName: data-hd-keyref="DomainName"}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:screen: .screen}
+{:term: .term}
+{:tip: .tip}
 {:note: .note}
 {:important: .important}
 {:deprecated: .deprecated}
+{:external: target="_blank" .external}
 {:generic: data-hd-programlang="generic"}

-# Use Page Rules
+{:download: .download}
+{:DomainName: data-hd-keyref="DomainName"}

+# Using page rules
 {:#use-page-rules}

-A Page Rule specifies some settings and values that you can apply to a specific URL pattern that references your domain.
-Page Rules help you manage security, performance, and reliability based on each individual URL in your site.
-The following table describes the Page Rules that are available to all customers, the behaviors they produce, and any special considerations you should keep in mind before using them.
+A page rule specifies some settings and values that you can apply to a specific URL pattern that references your domain. page rules help you manage security, performance, and reliability based on each individual URL in your site.
+The following table describes the page rules that are available to all customers, the behaviors they produce, and any special considerations you should keep in mind before using them.
 {: shortdesc}

 ## Security